CDSoft/FizzBuzz/fizzbuzz_slideshow.md

 ## LuaX

 - compiled with LuaX
-- all LuaX modules available in UPP macros
+- all LuaX modules available in ypp macros

-## How does UPP work?
+## How does ypp work?

-- UPP searches for Lua expressions
+- ypp searches for Lua expressions
 - and replaces their sources by their results

 ::::::::::